 The dominant traditional approach to mental health involves treatment within the spiritual realm, and there is little to no cooperation between providers.
 The research aim was to determine common perspectives across traditional and medical settings in order to align treatment approaches and improve care.
 My policy recommendation was that sustainable approaches in global health and global mental health should consider local contexts and cultural dynamics, including that of “spiritual treatment.”

 What did you learn from the experience abroad?

 Anywhere you go in the world, you may see similar things – people are just trying to live their lives a little differently than what you’re used to.
 Wherever you are, an open mind can make your experience truly exceptional, and you just might make a world of difference for someone along the way!

-How did the M.Sc. in Global Health prepare you for professional responsibilities?
+How did the M.S. in Global Health master's program prepare you for professional responsibilities?

 The MSGH experience provided me with the research and analysis skills to become a Policy Analyst at the RAND Corporation.
 RAND conducts research across many health and non-health areas.
 Lately, I’ve been working on projects related to health insurance, pharmaceuticals, and health care quality.
 I perform a range of duties for each project, including proposal development, data collection and analysis, and writing.
 My job requires quick learning and dynamic thinking – skillsets that are infused in Georgetown students.

 There was a direct transfer of my MSGH training to my day-to-day commitments.
 For example, in “Research Methods” class, we developed a research project proposal that involved identifying research questions, thinking about how to measure the impact of a policy intervention, and designing a framework for making recommendations about the future policies.
 The proposal exercise was beneficial in that it prepared me for my own field research proposal in Ghana.
 It continues to be relevant because RAND’s success relies on winning proposals.

 What was it like to attend graduate school in Washington, DC?